opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

 .

 Note that while the algorithm does not need to know the intrinsic parameters of the cameras, it heavily depends on the epipolar geometry.
 Therefore, if the camera lenses have significant distortion, it would better be corrected before computing the fundamental matrix and calling this function.
 For example, distortion coefficients can be estimated for each head of stereo camera separately by using
-:ref:`CalibrateCamera2` and then the images can be corrected using :ref:`Undistort2` , or just the point coordinates can be corrected with :ref:`UndistortPoints` .
+:ref:`calibrateCamera` and then the images can be corrected using :ref:`undistort` , or just the point coordinates can be corrected with :ref:`undistortPoints` .

 .. index:: undistort

-cv::undistort
+.. _undistort:

+undistort
 -------------
 .. c:function:: void undistort( const Mat& src, Mat& dst, const Mat& cameraMatrix, const Mat& distCoeffs, const Mat& newCameraMatrix=Mat() )

     Transforms an image to compensate for lens distortion.